 XP SP2 Firewall vs Zone Alarm

-This recipe explains the major difference between zone alarm and the firewall that ships with XP Service Pack 2.
+This tech-recipe explains the major difference between Zone Alarm and the firewall that ships with XP Service Pack 2.

 With SP2, XP finally has a built-in firewall.
-Great for the internet as a whole; bad for the companies that produce other software firewalls.
+This is great for the internet as a whole, but bad for the companies that produce other software firewalls.

-Now that XP comes with a firewall, should the average user uninstall and forget about their favorite software firewall?
+Now that XP comes with a firewall, the question remains, “should the average user uninstall and forget about their favorite software firewall?”

-No!
-Software firewalls do something that SP2′s firewall does not do–block and filter outbound connections as well.
-The quote from Microsoft: “Windows Firewall will automatically allow all outbound connections, regardless of the program and the user context.”
+The answer is “No!”
+Software firewalls do something that SP2’s firewall does not do.
+They block and filter outbound connections as well.
+The following quote from Microsoft explains this: “Windows Firewall will automatically allow all outbound connections, regardless of the program and the user context.”

 Why block outbound connections?
 Software packages send information back to “home-base” all the time.
 Spyware can collect information and send it back to the author.
 These are invasions of your privacy that Zone Alarm and most other software firewalls stop.